Janil Puthucheary: Personal life

-Puthucheary's father is Dominic Puthucheary, a trade unionist and founding member of the People's Action Party (MP) who later left the party to join Barisan Sosialis, a party formed by expelled left-wing PAP members.
+Puthucheary was born in Kuala Lumpur, Malaysia to Dominic Puthucheary, a trade unionist and founding member of the People's Action Party.
+His father later left the PAP to join Barisan Sosialis, a party formed by expelled left-wing PAP members.
 Dominic Puthucheary was detained in February 1963 during Operation Coldstore but was released ten months later and barred from entering Singapore until 1990, when he was elected MP for Nibong Tebal in Penang, Malaysia.

-Puthucheary was born in Malaysia when his parents were living there.
-Puthucheary became a Singapore citizen in 2008.
+An older brother of Puthucheary's father, James Puthucheary, was also a founding member of the PAP who left to join Barisan Sosialis and was detained during Operation Coldstore.

-He was also in the first batch of the Singapore Armed Forces Volunteer Corps, which was established on 13 October 2014.
+In 2008, Puthucheary became a Singapore citizen.
+When the Singapore Armed Forces Volunteer Corps was established on 13 October 2014, Puthucheary enlisted in the Corps' first batch of volunteers.

-Puthucheary is married with three sons.
+Puthucheary is of Malayalee descent.
+He is married to Michelle Jong, a Senior Consultant in the Department of Endocrinology at Tan Tock Seng Hospital.
+They have three sons.